Near the end of Pauls third missionary journey, Paul was speaking

 members with other gifts: in order to use their gifts to assist the pastor.

-their own devices.
-But if they are assisted by those with other gifts, much
+own devices.
+But if they are assisted by those with other gifts, much more will

 For some reason when Paul was in Ephesus he saw the necessity to

-support himself by his own labor: perhaps because he just was not being given
+support himself by his own labor: perhaps because he just was not given enough material

-enough support or perhaps because the Ephesians were just too sensitive to the
+support or perhaps because the Ephesians were just too sensitive to the subject

 whatever reason, what Paul did in supporting himself for a time was a great